DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

 that the cursor is always visible.

 The Left key moves the cursor to the previous character.
 If it's at the start of a line then it wraps to the end of the previous line.
-If text has been selected then the cursor is moved to just before the first selected character, and the selection is cleared.
+|if selection| the cursor is moved to just before the first selected character,
+and the selection is cleared.

 The Right key moves the cursor to the next character.
-If it's at the end of a line then it wraps to the start of the next line.
-If text has been selected then the cursor is moved to just after the last selected character, and the selection is cleared.
+If it's at the end of a line then it wraps to the start of the next line. |if selection|
+the cursor is moved to just after the last selected character, and the selection is cleared.

 The Up key moves the cursor to the same position on the previous line.
 |directional move to short line|
-If text has been selected then the cursor is moved to just above the first selected character, and the selection is cleared.
+|if selection| the cursor is moved to just above the first
+selected character, and the selection is cleared.

 The Down key moves the cursor to the same position on the next line.
 |directional move to short line|
-If text has been selected then the cursor is moved to just below the last selected character, and the selection is cleared.
+|if selection| the cursor is moved to just below the last
+selected character, and the selection is cleared.

 Traditional Key Combinations within an INput Area